Diego Moreira: Early career

-Coming through the youth ranks of Standard—where his father played until 2006— Moreira first tried to leave the club from Liège in 2019 for personal reasons, training with Lierse Kempenzonen, but with the Belgian federation eventually not approving his move.
+Coming through the youth ranks at Standard—where his father played until 2006— Moreira first tried to leave the club in 2019 for personal reasons, training with Lierse Kempenzonen, but with the Belgian federation eventually not approving his move.
 He ended up leaving Les Rouches for Benfica in August 2020, signing his first professional contract with the club from Lisbon, where his father lived.

 Benfica

 Moreira started to play with Benfica's under-23 in the Liga Revelação midway through the 2020–21 season.
-During the following season, he became a regular starter with the U23 team—scoring his first goal with the team during a 3–0 derby win against Sporting.
+During the following season, he became a regular starter with the U23 team—scoring his first goal with the team during a 3–0 Lisbon derby win against Sporting.
 He made his professional debut for Benfica B on the 10 January 2022, replacing Tiago Gouveia for the last 15 minutes of a 1–2 home Segunda Liga loss to rivals Porto B.

 He played a major role in the UEFA Youth League, where Benfica U19 topped their group against Dynamo Kyiv, Barcelona and Bayern Munich, Moreira most notably scoring a goal against the latter during a 4–0 home win in October 2021.
 In the final phases, he scored a brace and provided two assists in a 4–0 derby win against Sporting in the quarter-finals; and provided another two assists in the final in a 6–0 win over Red Bull Salzburg to help Benfica win their first Youth League title, and their first title in European football since the 1961–62 European Cup.

 Under interim manager Nélson Veríssimo, Moreira was promoted to Benfica's first team alongside seven other Benfica youth team players, making his debut on 13 May 2022, in a 2–0 away win to Paços de Ferreira in the Primeira Liga.
+However, after refusing to sign a new contract during the pre-season, he was demoted to the B team, and sporadically appeared for the latter, with the team's manager Luís Castro deeming his situation "difficult", before returning to the under-23s for the rest of the season.

+Chelsea

+On 1 July 2023, Moreira joined Premier League club Chelsea, following the expiration of his contract with Benfica.
+On 30 August 2023, he made his debut for the club starting in their EFL Cup second round tie against AFC Wimbledon, featuring for 45 minutes in the eventual 2–1 victory.

+Lyon (loan)

+On 1 September 2023, Moreira joined Ligue 1 club Lyon on a season-long loan.
+He made his debut for the club on 17 September, coming off the bench to replace Ernest Nuamah on the 77th minute of a 0–0 league draw at home to Le Havre.
+Six days later, he made his first start for Les Gones, playing 52 minutes in a 1–0 league loss away at Brest.

+On 22 January 2024, Moreira was recalled from his loan by Chelsea.

+Strasbourg

+On 16 August 2024, Moreira joined Ligue 1 club Strasbourg on a permanent transfer.